dcernst/dcernst.github.io/teaching/mat320s25/syllabus.md

 </table>
 </center>

 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.
 You are allowed (in fact, encouraged!) to modify your written work in light of presentations made in class; however, **you are required to use a different color than what you used to complete your homework**.
-In the past, I provided colored pens in class, but due to the pandemic, please provide your own colored pen.
 This will allow me to differentiate the work done in class versus the work you completed before class.
+I would prefer you use your own wiriting utelsil for this purpose, but I will also have a few colored pens you can borrow.
 The grade you receive on an assignment will be determined by the work you completed prior to class.
 I will provide more guidance with respect to this during the first couple weeks of the semester.
+If you are completing your homework using a tablet (e.g., iPad), please annotate your work in a different color and then email me your homework with the annotations at then end of class.

 Homework will be assessed using the following rubric.

 <center>
 <table class="table table-striped">
-<caption style="text-align: center;">Rubric for Grading Daily Homework</caption>
+<caption style="text-align: center;">Rubric for Grading Homework</caption>
 	<thead>
 	<tr>
 		<th style="text-align: center;">Grade</th>